nspin/dotfiles/README.md

 My personal configuration files for various tools and systems.

+Note that larger bodies of config files (e.g. those for vim and nix) are located in their own repositories.

 #### Contents

 *   **`src/`**: All of my configuration files for everything, with a few vim-related exceptions (see `src/editors/vim` for more info)